The five early literacy practices are:

 It’s important for adults to participate in imaginary play with your children to extend they abilities.
 Through this they are developing their words and phrases – including subject specific word knowledge.

-Pretend play also allows children to use and practice actions and words that they might not get to use otherwise. (i.e. pretending to be a doctor, etc.)
+Pretend play also allows children to use and practise actions and words that they might not get to use otherwise. (i.e. pretending to be a doctor, etc.)

 I want to start by explaining that this is not formal writing – it is not the act of creating specific shapes to represent specific sounds in a structured order to make words that make sense to anyone able to read that language.